marketing-done-right/dynamic-pages-creator/README.md

 ## Description

-This plugin simplifies the management of content creation and SEO optimization by automatically generating pages with specified titles and SEO tags, making it ideal for marketing campaigns, SEO strategies, and content management.
+This plugin simplifies the management of content creation and SEO optimization by automatically generating pages with specified keywords and SEO tags, making it ideal for marketing campaigns, SEO strategies, and content management.

 ## Key Features

-- **Automatic Page Creation**: Generate pages from a list of titles provided through the plugin's settings page.
+- **Automatic Page Creation**: Generate pages from a list of keywords provided through the plugin's settings page.
-- **SEO Enhancement**: Automatically apply SEO meta tags based on the page titles.
+- **SEO Enhancement**: Automatically apply SEO meta tags based on the page keywords.
-- **Shortcode Support**: Use the `[title default="text"]` shortcode to insert titles dynamically in page content.
+- **Shortcode Support**: Use the `[keyword default="text"]` shortcode to insert keywords dynamically in page content.
 - **Yoast SEO Compatibility**: Works seamlessly with Yoast SEO to enhance your site's SEO capabilities. [^1]

 ## Security Practices